Jewish Federation of Greater Philadelphia

 The Federation has articulated specific criteria that strengthen applications:

-Demonstrated Excellence: The Federation values "exceptionality in providing services across one or more of Jewish Federation's priority areas, as evidenced by accreditations, awards, etc." Organizations should highlight any recognition, certifications, or measurable outcomes demonstrating exceptional service delivery.
+Demonstrated Excellence: The Federation values "exceptionality in providing services across one or more of Jewish Federation's priority areas, as evidenced by accreditations, awards, etc." Organisations should highlight any recognition, certifications, or measurable outcomes demonstrating exceptional service delivery.

 Geographic Service: For local funding, clearly articulate how you service at least one of the five Greater Philadelphia counties (Philadelphia, Bucks, Chester, Montgomery, Delaware).